dayseanm04/network/CCNA/Etherchannel-lab/tasks-config/Task1-Configure-Layer2-EtherChannel-LACP.md

 **Note**: To configure EtherChannel the switches must have the same speed, duplex, switchport (access or trunk), If they are a trunk, they must have the same allowed VLANs and native VLANs.

-## Step 1️⃣ Verify Interfaces on ASW1
+## Step 1️⃣ Verify Interfaces and VLANs on ASW1

 #### 🔷 On **ASW1** and enter privileged EXEC mode: